InfYuki/NoFoDifformer/README.md

 * The implementations of others are taken from the Pytorch Geometric library

 # Acknowledgements
 The code and filter learning code are implemented based on [GrokFormer: Graph Fourier Kolmogorov-Arnold Transformer](https://github.com/GGA23/GrokFormer/tree/main).
+We gratefully acknowledge the authors of GrokFormer for their helpful guidance on experimental reproduction and parameter configuration.

 # 📖 Citation